claycarpenter/clycrpntr/src/snippets/npm/npm-install-from-gist.md

 category: snippet
 ---

+**Note:** This functionality is only available in npm versions 2.8.0 and above.
+In order to install from a Gist in earlier versions of npm, you'll need to use a full Git URL as the package source argument (in place of the shorthand noted below).

 npm has a shortcut method for installing packages directly from a GitHub Gist.
 Installing from a Gist can be useful when you're trying to test simple Node modules that aren't mature enough yet to become full GitHub repositories.

 The generic command syntax is: